Teiga-artzee/CS-305/README.md

 #--------------------------------------------------------------------------------------------------------------#

-8. How did you ensure the code and software application were functional and secure:

-#--------------------------------------------------------------------------------------------------------------#

-9. After refactoring code, how did you check to see whether you introduced new vulnerabilities:
+9. How did you ensure the code and software application were functional and secure?
+After refactoring code, how did you check to see whether you introduced new vulnerabilities:

 Running the Maven Dependency Check again after all false positives and unutilized library warnings were surpressed, illistrated first that the correct dependencies had been surpressed.
-Secondly, both Dependency Checks were examined to ensure that the list didn't illistrate that new vulnerabilites are risks were introduced.
+Secondly, both Dependency Checks were examined to ensure that the list didn't illistrate that new vulnerabilites are risks were introduced, proving that the application was secure.
+Running the application, it was determined that if it run without error and performed as intended, it was fucntional.

 #--------------------------------------------------------------------------------------------------------------#